tthung1997/buddy/README.md

 # Buddy

-Buddy is a Go project that provides a simple randomizer service.
-It allows you to create a list of choices and then randomly select one of the choices based on their weights.
+Buddy is a Go project that represents a friend who can help you with your day-to-day simple needs such as:

+- Create a list of choices and then randomly select one of the choices based on their weights.
+- Construct a ranking for a list of items

 ## Project Structure

 The project is structured into several packages:

-- `app`: Contains the application logic, including the randomizer and the local repository for storing choice lists.
+- `app`: Contains the application logic.
 - `backend`: Contains the main entry point for the backend service.
-- `core`: Contains the core business logic and interfaces for the randomizer and the choice list repository.
+- `core`: Contains the core business logic and interfaces.
 - `framework`: Contains the gRPC service definitions and generated code.
 - `frontend`: Contains the main entry point for the frontend service.

 ## How to Run

-To run the backend service, navigate to the `backend` directory and run:
+To run the backend service, navigate to the `backend` directory and run `go run` for the microservice that you need:

 ```sh
 go run choice.go
 ```

-To run the frontend service, navigate to the `frontend` directory and run:
+To run the frontend service, navigate to the `frontend` directory and run `go run` for the microservice that you need:

 ```sh
 go run choice.go
 ```